albar965/littlenavmap-manual/src/en/USERPOINT.rst

 |Add Userpoint| Add Userpoint
 ''''''''''''''''''''''''''''''''''''''''

-Add an user-defined waypoint to the userdata.
+Add an user-defined waypoint to the userpoints.

 Some fields of the new userpoint dialog are populated automatically depending on a selected userpoint or, if nothing is selected in the